- #1. Histamine is a neurotransmitter

 As evidenced by this excellent paper in the American Journal of Clinical Nutrition, histamine intolerance is a condition that is starting to gain more awareness in the medical community.

-It’s a problem I have battled with in the past, and one that can seriously degrade anyone’s quality of life.
+It’s a problem that can seriously degrade anyone’s quality of life.
 Based on my experience with histamine issues, and after our research team spent over 100 hours combing through all the relevant peer reviewed studies on histamine and histamine metabolism, there are 14 things we’d like you to know about this condition.

-It is our hope that the information we share in this post will help some of you as you battle through this difficult time, but before we get started, some words of optimism.
+It is our team’s hope that the information in this post will help anyone battling through this difficult time, but before we get started, some words of optimism.

-First, you can get a handle on histamine intolerance, it’s not easy, but you can beat it with a personalized approach.
+First, it is possible to get a handle on histamine intolerance, it may not be easy, but with a personalized approach it can be conquered.

 Next, and this is crucially important – do not fear the fridge!
 Histamine intolerance is bigger than food.
 Ultra restrictive diets with 100 foods to avoid aren’t the solution long term.
 In order to be healthy, you must eat.
-This doesn’t mean that low histamine diets can’t help, but food isn’t the whole story, as we will learn in this post, there are multiple factors that contribute to histamine overload.
+This doesn’t mean that low histamine diets can’t help, but food isn’t the whole story, there are multiple factors that contribute to histamine overload.

 With those preliminary notes out of the way, let’s get into the list.